tarwn/lessthandot-hugo/blogs/content/posts/2014-04-03-continuous-javascript-testing-with-karma.md

 	}
 }
 ```<div style="background-color: #eeeeee; padding: .5em;">
   <b>Important Note:</b> Be careful with your versions.
-I&#8217;ve found out the hard way that karma keeps their dependencies wide open &#8220;*&#8221; until they are ready to move versions, then they lock them down to something that may not actually be the latest version.
+I've found out the hard way that karma keeps their dependencies wide open “*” until they are ready to move versions, then they lock them down to something that may not actually be the latest version.
 Karma 0.10 worked fine with karma-jasmine 0.2 until they released 0.10.10 which locked in a requirement for karma-jasmine ~0.1.
 More recently the karma-phantomjs-launcher has revved to 1.3, which somehow broke a perfectly working 0.12 karma against 1.2 despite there being no actual code changes (I suspect a versioning side-effect mixed with their *-version acceptance).
 </div>

 And then go through the steps to create my karma configuration: